liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 > [!IMPORTANT]
 > We recommend that you don't have more than 5,000 migration jobs/requests **in the queue**.
 This number *doesn't* refer to the number of jobs *processing*.
 >
-> To learn more about processing performance, see [Avoid getting throttled or blocked in SharePoint Online](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).
+> To learn more about processing performance, see [Avoid getting throttled or blocked in SharePoint in Microsoft 365](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).

 During migration, it's common for your migration task to be throttled.
 Throttling is implemented to ensure the best user experience and reliability of SharePoint.
 It's primarily used to load balance the database and can occur if you misconfigure migration settings, such as migrating all your content in a single task or attempting to migrate during peak hours.